cloudback/docs/content/features/s3-object-tag.md

 ### HTTP headers for S3 Object Tagging

-#### x-amz-tagging
-The tag-set for the object.
-The tag-set must be encoded as URL Query parameters.
+**x-amz-tagging**: The tag-set for the object.

+- The tag-set must be encoded as URL Query parameters.
 (For example, "Key1=Value1").

+> **Important:** `s3:PutObjectTagging` permission is required.
+You should grant the permission at a bucket level and at an access point level if applicable.

 Example:
 ```